 Research, Research, Research!

 Ryanair has the reputation of being the cheapest airline available in Europe, but you never know until you check your travel dates and see what kind of offers are available.
 Who knows, you might luck out!
-You can compare prices on flights with ticket aggregators like Priceline, Google Flight, or Kayak, and see what the least expensive option is.
+You can compare prices on flights with ticket aggregators like Priceline, Google Flights, or Kayak, and see what the least expensive option is.

 We've also put together a little cheat sheet on how to circumvent other Ryanair fees and penalties.